CLI Reference

 haptix tool screenshot # save to current dir

-haptix tool screenshot --annotated --output ui.png # annotated PNG
+haptix tool screenshot --annotated -o ui.png # annotated PNG

 Get the accessibility tree.